Chris Watts Reportedly Wants To Appeal Conviction For Killing Wife & Two Daughters

 — People (@people) April 30, 2019

-He added that he still hears Bella’s screams at night, and he’s lined the walls of his cell with photos of his family.
+He added that he still hears Bella’s screams at night, and that he’s lined the walls of his cell with photos of his family.

-Watts is looking to appeal his conviction based on his feelings that the trial happened so fast, and he wasn’t in the right frame of mind to plead guilty.
-The insider added that this next step for Watts isn’t about getting him out of jail, per se, but that Watts feels as though he didn’t get “his day in court.”
+Watts is looking to appeal his conviction based on his feelings that the trial happened so fast, claiming he wasn’t in his right mind when he pleaded guilty.
+The insider added that the next step for Watts isn’t about getting him out of jail, per se.
+The source claims that Watts feels as though he didn’t get “his day in court.”

 “He’s smart enough to realize that it’s unlikely to ever change anything, but he’s sitting in prison with nothing but time.
 It’s sinking in to him that he could be in that same cell for 50 years.
 And now he’s trying to decide whether there are any legal remedies for him,” the source further shared.